dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 ### Basic Algebra in PyTorch

-Here we define a tensors `a` and `b` and do basic algebra operations:
+Here we define tensors `a` and `b` and do basic algebra operations:

 ~~~
 a = torch.rand(4,4)